Skip to main content

 ⛔ Always avoid being accusatory, argumentative or defensive.

 For instance, here are productive ways to respond to reviews.
-The first is an autism therapy provider in metro Detroit; the second is a home improvement company in Chicago.
+The first is an autism therapy provider; the second is a home improvement company.

 GBP Review Sample Positive Review Response